Published on: 11 March 2014 | Last updated: 2 April 2018

 The mailing lists are only kept by MailChimp.
 So far as I can tell, they maintain a high level of security: for example, I am notified by email every time someone logs in to the Mailchimp account - so I would instantly know if someone else had gained access.

-The only personal data I keep or process are the email addresses and names provided when you contact me using the Contact form.
-This information will only ever be used to reply to you, and will not be passes to any third party.
+The only personal data I keep or process are the email addresses and names provided when you contact me using the contact form.
+This information will only ever be used to reply to you, and will not be passed to any third party.